 In The Spiritual Way: Classic Traditions and Contemporary Practice, Philip Sheldrake aims to make the wisdom of Christian spirituality better known to contemporary readers.
 After an introductory chapt ...

-A Formation of Celibate Life
+A Formation for the Celibate Life

 John Mark Falkenhain, OSB